ADV: Reunion Bates Star (S9995X)

 Tasks and Responsibilities:

 BatesStars may also be called upon to work in registration for an hour or two or as a meet & greet person at Commons or other venues where an activity may be occurring (or even to dress up as the Bobcat).
-BatesStars eat meals in Commons with the alums and stay in the same dorm with their class, still available incase anyone has any problems.
-BatesStars begin every morning at 7am by bringing all golf carts from Merrill to campus, and end every night (once all alums are in their dorms or are no longer in need of golf carts) by returning every cart to Merrill.
+BatesStars eat meals in Commons with the alums and stay in the same dorm with their class, still available in case anyone has any problems.
+BatesStars begin every morning at 7am by bringing all golf carts from the Gray Cage to campus, and end every night (once all alums are in their dorms or are no longer in need of golf carts) by returning every cart to Gray Cage